cmugpi/learn-git/src/pres.md

 - Message
 - Previous commit(s)

-## Adding files to a commit

-Let's add the entire project to the list of files to be committed.
-(Remember `.` means the current directory.)
+## The index

+In order for a change to a file to be part of the next commit, we need to add those changes to the index.

+To add things to the index, we use `git add`.
+Let's add every file in the current directory to the index.

 	$ git add .